stevekochscience/sqlschool/_posts/2014-01-03-where-operators.markdown

 Try running that query with each of the operators in place of `>`.
 Try some values other than `30` to get a sense of how this works.
 When you're ready, try to answer thse questions:

 <div class="practice-prob">
-  Did the West Region ever produce *more than 50,000* housing units in one month?
+  Did the West Region ever produce <em>more than 50,000</em> housing units in one month?
 Remember, the units in the table are already in thousands.
 </div>
 <div class="practice-prob-answer">
   <a href="LINK">See the Answer &raquo;</a>
 </div>

 <div class="practice-prob">
-  Did the South Region ever produce *20,000 or fewer* housing units in one month?
+  Did the South Region ever produce <em>20,000 or fewer</em> housing units in one month?
 </div>
 <div class="practice-prob-answer">
   <a href="LINK">See the Answer &raquo;</a>